 Others envisioned experiments centered on lunar chemistry, or the thermal conductivity of the lunar surface.
 Reiffel’s team also wondered if the nuclear blast would produce enough seismic activity to evaluate the makeup of the moon’s immediate subsurface structure.
 According to Reiffel, “A central theme, which runs through many of the projected experimental situations, envisions placing of a maximum of three identical instrument packages at arbitrary locations on the visible face of the moon prior to any possible nuclear detonation.
 These instrument packages would be equipped to make a variety of measurements.”

 Would this work?
 Not all the specific technical details of early American ballistic missile technology are clear (some things are still classified), but during an interview Reiffel gave later in life, he insisted we had the capability to hit a target on the moon with an accuracy of within two miles.
-That’s pretty good, given that the moon has a diameter of 2,159 miles.
+That’s pretty good, given that the moon is nearly 240,000 miles from Earth.

 So that leaves us with the burning question: How insanely cool would the mushroom cloud on the moon look?
 Ideally, the bomb would be detonated on the edge (known as the terminator) of the dark side of the Moon, so the sun’s light would silhouette the trademark mushroom cloud from behind.
 It would be totally rad.